smokeballdev/api-docs/docs/documentation/2-Changelog.md

 # Changelog

 We improve the Smokeball API all the time by releasing new features, fixing bugs and updating the documentation.
-This changelog accounts for all of the changes as they are released.
+This changelog accounts for all of the changes as they are released, in chronological order.

 ## September 2022